Tackling GNARLy Problems: Graph Neural Algorithmic Reasoning Reimagined through Reinforcement Learning: Evaluation

 \subsection{Minimum Vertex Cover}

-The Minimum Vertex Cover (MVC) is a classic NP-hard problem with broad applicability, and has previously been approached using NAR in \citet{hePrimalDualGraphNeural2025}.
-Their PDNAR method uses a dual formulation of the problem to create a bipartite graph for training using both an approximation algorithm and the optimal solution, followed by a clean-up stage.
+The Minimum Vertex Cover (MVC) is a classic NP-hard problem with broad applicability, and has been approached using NAR in \citet{hePrimalDualGraphNeural2025}.
+Their PDNAR method uses a dual problem formulation to create a bipartite graph for training using both an approximation algorithm and the optimal solution, followed by a solution clean-up stage.
 We model the MVC MDP as a sequential selection of nodes comprising the vertex cover.
+We create correct-by-construction solutions using the action validity function ${\Actions(s) = \{v \mid \texttt{in\_cover}_v = 0\}}$, removing the need for a clean-up stage.
 As a baseline, we compute the $2/(1-\epsilon)$-approximation from \citet{khullerPrimalDualParallelApproximation1994}, with $\epsilon=0.1$.
 We use the training data from \citet{hePrimalDualGraphNeural2025}, consisting of $10^3$ Barab\'{a}si-Albert (BA) graphs with ${|\Nodes|=16}$, and we validate and test on their data.
-For BC we train using expert demonstrations generated by an exact ILP solver, and for PPO we train directly on the reward function.
+For BC, we train using expert demonstrations generated by an exact ILP solver, and for PPO, we train directly using the reward function, \textit{without} any expert data.

 Results in \Cref{tab:results:mvc} show the performance of different models as a ratio of the performance of the approximation algorithm.
 We include PDNAR\textsubscript{No algo}, which is an ablation of PDNAR using only information from the optimal solution, the same data provided to GNARL.
-We significantly outperform the directly comparable variant of PDNAR and the approximation algorithm at large scales relative to the training size.
-GNARL achieves similar in-distribution performance to the full PDNAR without relying on approximation algorithm trajectories, but degrades less gracefully as instance size increases.
-In summary, our general method obtains comparable results to PDNAR without requiring a dual formulation, approximation algorithm, or refinement stage, greatly simplifying both the modelling and solution pipeline.
+GNARL trained on expert trajectories outperforms all baselines, including the full PDNAR model, across all graph sizes, without relying on any approximation algorithm trajectories or cleanup stages.
+Remarkably, GNARL trained with only a reward signal achieves the best performance out of all methods, even at scales $64 \times$ larger than the training size, significantly improving on the approximation algorithm and the PDNAR baselines.
+Our general method achieves state-of-the-art performance among NAR methods on the MVC problem without requiring a dual formulation, approximation algorithm, or refinement stage, greatly simplifying both the modelling and solution pipelines.